viamrobotics/viam-cpp-sdk/src/viam/examples/modules/complex/README.md

 For more information, see the [documentation](https://docs.viam.com/program/extend/modular-resources/).
 For a simpler example, take a look at the [simple module example](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/examples/modules/simple), which only contains one custom resource model in one file.

+For a fully fleshed-out example of a C++ module that uses Github CI to upload to the Viam Registry, take a look at [module-example-cpp](https://github.com/viamrobotics/module-example-cpp).
+For a list of example modules in different Viam SDKs, take a look [here](https://github.com/viamrobotics/upload-module/#example-repos).

 ## Project structure
 The complex module example defines three new resources: a Gizmo component, a Summation service, and a custom Base component.